stuartasiimwe7/blackboxml/README.md

 # blackboxml
- A Python package that auto-patches tf.keras.Model.fit() to log training metrics automatically, with zero changes to user code.
+ A Python package that auto-patches tf.keras.Model.fit() to log training metrics automatically, with zero changes to your code workflow, even if you forgot to set it up.

+## Why?

+We’ve all been there:
+- You train a model in Colab or Jupyter
+- It takes 10+ hours
+- You forget to log the `training_loss` over `validation_loss` in the process
+- Now you want to plot training and validation loss over epochs

+**BlackBoxML** has got your back!

 ## Project Structure

 ```